CommunityToolkit/WindowsCommunityToolkit/docs/controls/xaml-islands/WebViewCompatible.md

 keywords: windows 10, uwp, windows community toolkit, uwp community toolkit, uwp toolkit, WebView, Windows Forms, WPF
 ---

-# WebViewCompatible controls for Windows Forms and WPF applications
+# WebViewCompatible control for Windows Forms and WPF

-The **WebViewCompatible** controls show web content in your Windows Forms or WPF desktop application.
+The **WebViewCompatible** control shows web content in your Windows Forms or WPF desktop application.

 ![WebViewCompatible example](../../resources/images/Controls/WebView/web-view-samples.png)

-These controls use the one of two rendering engines.
-For Windows 10 client environments, the newer Microsoft Edge rendering engine is used to embed a view that renders richly formatted HTML content from a remote web server, dynamically generated code, or content files.
-For legacy systems, the **System.Windows.Controls.WebBrowser** is used, providing Internet Explorer engine-based rendering.
+Unlike [WebView](WebView.md), **WebViewCompatible** uses one of two rendering engines to support a broader set of Windows clients:

-## About WebViewCompatible controls
+* On Windows 10 devices, the newer Microsoft Edge rendering engine is used to embed a view that renders richly formatted HTML content from a remote web server, dynamically generated code, or content files.

-The Windows Forms version of this control is coming soon.
-It will be located in the **Microsoft.Toolkit.Forms.UI.Controls** namespace.
+* On devices running older versions of Windows, the [System.Windows.Controls.WebBrowser](https://docs.microsoft.com/dotnet/api/system.windows.controls.webbrowser?view=netframework-4.7.2) is used, which provides Internet Explorer engine-based rendering.

-The WPF version is located in the **Microsoft.Toolkit.Wpf.UI.Controls** namespace.
+## About WebViewCompatible control

+The WPF version of this control is located in the **Microsoft.Toolkit.Wpf.UI.Controls** namespace.
+The Windows Forms version is coming soon, and it will be located in the **Microsoft.Toolkit.Forms.UI.Controls** namespace.
 You can find additional related types (such as event args classes) in the **Microsoft.Toolkit.Win32.UI.Controls.Interop.WinRT** namespace.

 Internally, these controls wrap the [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) class, so they provide a subset of members from that class.
 The [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) is similar to the [WebView](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.webview) class, but it is designed to run out of process in a desktop application (such as a WPF or Windows Forms application) and it supports a smaller set of members.
 Because **WebViewCompatible** wraps [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) and **WebBrowser**, it provides a simpler subset of common functionality.